lucaszischka/BottomSheet/README.md

 `.dragPositionSwitchAction((GeometryProxy, DragGesture.Value) -> Void)`: Replaces the action that will be performed when the user drags the sheet down.
 - The `GeometryProxy` and `DragGesture.Value` parameter can be used for calculations.
 - You need to switch the positions, account for the reversed drag direction on iPad and Mac and dismiss the keyboard yourself.
+- Also the `swipeToDismiss` and `flickThrough` features are triggered via this method.
+By replacing it, you will need to handle both yourself.
 - The `GeometryProxy`'s height contains the bottom safe area inserts on iPhone.
 - The `GeometryProxy`'s height contains the top safe area inserts on iPad and Mac.